 Other studies show that many patients report at least a 50% decrease in pain, along with improvements in their ability to function day-to-day.
 This isn’t just about feeling less pain; it’s about regaining your quality of life.
 By quieting the nerves that send pain signals, this procedure can help you move more freely and comfortably.

-When You’ll Start to Feel Better
+When Will You Start to Feel Better?

 After the procedure, you might have some temporary soreness at the injection site, which is completely normal.
 Most people feel well enough to return to their usual activities within a day or two.
 While some patients report feeling better almost immediately, it’s more common for the full benefits to appear gradually.